• Skip to primary navigation

 7. Cancer

-Ginger root has a lot of antioxidants and it has the power to reduce the number of cancer cells for certain cancers.
+Ginger root has a lot of antioxidants, and it has the power to reduce the number of cancer cells for certain cancers.
 Studies have shown that ginger can be used to fight cancer and that it kills the cells of certain types of cancer.
-However you ingest the root, either by adding it to foods, chewing on it or making tea, it will be very helpful in fighting cancer and studies have shown that it can help to prevent cancer from growing in the first place in certain situations.
+However, if you ingest the root, either by adding it to foods, chewing on it, or making tea, it will be very helpful in fighting cancer, and studies have shown that it can help to prevent cancer from growing in the first place in certain situations.

 8. Menstrual Cramps

-When steeped into tea, ginger can help to alleviate menstrual cramps.
+When steeped in tea, ginger can help to alleviate menstrual cramps.
 Just purchase ginger tea or grind your own from the fresh root and steep it for about 10 minutes.
-Drinking this a couple of times throughout the day while you are menstruating will help to drive those cramps away, even those who have severe cramps can count on ginger to make them feel better.
+Drinking this a couple of times throughout the day while you are menstruating will help to drive those cramps away; even those who have severe cramps can count on ginger to make them feel better.

 9. Open Cuts